How Much Is India Spending to Keep the Economy Going?

 One might argue that the enhanced Government spending is resulting in private sector access to capital getting expensive.

 However, this is not true.
-The private sector investment is slightly muted mainly owing to global uncertainties like trade disputes, fluctuation in oil prices, rupee depreciation and the rise of protectionism globally.
+The private sector investment is slightly muted, mainly due to global uncertainties like trade disputes, fluctuation in oil prices, rupee depreciation, and the rise of global protectionism.

-It is important to realize that the government fiscal spending into the right channels would help achieve a more equitable and well-balanced growth with improvement in social indicators.
+Realizing that the government's fiscal spending in the proper channels would help achieve more equitable and well-balanced growth with improved social indicators is essential.

-The economic upliftment would result in newly found purchasing power in the hands of the poor, which would ultimately boost consumption and business profit.
+The economic upliftment would result in newly found purchasing power in the hands of low-income people, ultimately boosting consumption and business profit.

 Panic about Unemployment is Unwarranted